Singapore Country Commercial Guide

 Overview

-EnterpriseSG participates in several international and regional fora such as the Pacific Area Standards Congress (PASC), Asia Pacific Economic Cooperation Sub-Committee on Standards & Conformance (APEC SCSC), ASEAN Consultative Committee on Standards & Quality (ACCSQ), and Asia Pacific Accreditation Cooperation (APAC).
-Our role on these global platforms helps strengthen the Singapore brand and reduce technical barriers for market access.
+EnterpriseSG participates in several international and regional fora such as the International Standards Organisation (ISO), International Electrotechnical Commission (IEC), International Laboratory Accreditation Cooperation (ILAC), International Accreditation Forum (IAF), Organisation for Economic Cooperation and Development (OECD), Pacific Area Standards Congress (PASC), Asia Pacific Economic Cooperation Sub-Committee on Standards & Conformance (APEC SCSC), ASEAN Consultative Committee on Standards & Quality (ACCSQ), and Asia Pacific Accreditation Cooperation (APAC).
+Its role on these global platforms helps strengthen the Singapore brand and reduce technical barriers for market access.

 To facilitate trade with Singapore’s trading partners, EnterpriseSG has signed bilateral and multilateral Memorandums of Understanding (MOUs) and Mutual Recognition Arrangements (MRAs) with several agencies and governments around the world.

-Singapore is a member body of the International Organization for Standardization (ISO) and a member body of the International Electrotechnical Commission (IEC) through the IEC National Committee of Singapore.
-To strengthen its linkages with industry, EnterpriseSG works closely with the Singapore Standards Council, which comprises standards partners or experts from the private and public sectors.
+Singapore is a member of the ISO and a member of the IEC through the IEC National Committee of Singapore.
+To strengthen engagement with the industry, EnterpriseSG works closely with SSC, which comprises standards partners or experts from the private and public sectors.

-The Singapore Accreditation Council works to build trust in Singapore’s products and services by strengthening Singapore’s technical infrastructure for conformity assessments (testing, calibration, inspection and certification).
+The Singapore Accreditation Council (SAC) is the national accreditation body to provide independent accreditation of conformity assessment bodies for services such as testing, calibration, inspection, and certification.
+The SAC builds trust in Singapore’s products and services by strengthening the nation’s technical infrastructure for conformity assessments (testing, calibration, inspection and certification).
 On the international front, SAC forges multilateral recognition arrangements (MLAs) and mutual recognition arrangements (MRAs) with its economic partners.
+These include the following:

-• Asia Pacific Accreditation Cooperation (APAC) MRA for testing, calibration, medical (ISO 15189), inspection and proficiency testing providers, as well as management systems certification (quality, environmental, food safety, energy, information security, medical devices, occupational health and safety, business continuity, anti-bribery), personnel certification and product certification.
+• Asia Pacific Accreditation Cooperation (APAC) MRA for testing & calibration (ISO/IEC 17025), medical testing (ISO 15189), inspection (ISO/IEC 17020), and proficiency testing providers (ISO/IEC 17043), as well as management systems certification (quality, environmental, food safety, energy, information security, medical devices, occupational health and safety, business continuity, anti-bribery), personnel certification and product certification.

 • International Accreditation Forum (IAF) MLA for management systems certification (quality, environmental, food safety, energy, information security, medical devices, occupational health and safety), personnel certification and product certification.

-• International Laboratory Accreditation Cooperation (ILAC) MRA for testing, calibration, medical (ISO 15189), inspection and proficiency testing providers.
+• International Laboratory Accreditation Cooperation (ILAC) MRA for testing & calibration, medical testing, inspection, and proficiency testing providers.

 Accredited test reports or certificates from foreign Conformity Assessment Bodies (CABs) are recognized locally if they bear the ILAC and IAF MRA marks as well as the accreditation body mark of the originating country.
-In addition, the Singapore Accreditation Council was appointed as the Good Laboratory Practice (GLP) Compliance Monitoring Authority in Singapore.
+In addition, SAC is appointed as the Good Laboratory Practice (GLP) Compliance Monitoring Authority in Singapore.
 In January 2010, Singapore became a Mutual Acceptance of Data (MAD) adherent member of the Organization for Economic Cooperation and Development (OECD).
-This means that GLP studies conducted in Singapore for the health and safety assessment of chemicals will be accepted in more than 40 OECD and non-OECD member countries.
-SAC was also formally recognized by the US Environmental Protection Agency (EPA) for the ENERGY STAR Programme in October 2010.
+This means that GLP studies conducted in Singapore for the health and safety assessment of chemicals will be accepted in more than 46 OECD and non-OECD member countries.
+In October 2010, the US Environmental Protection Agency (EPA) formally recognized SAC for the ENERGY STAR Programme.

 Publication of Technical Regulations